 The prenuptial agreement must be signed freely by both parties.
 No one may compel either side to sign a contract.
 A contract made while inebriated or just before a wedding may not stand up in court.
 Furthermore, no side is permitted to conceal property or assets.

-An Illinois prenuptial agreement, for example, can exclude one partner from paying alimony to the other, but only if doing so would cause the spouse receiving the support undue hardship.
+An Illinois prenuptial agreement, for example, can exclude one partner from paying alimony to the other, but only if doing so would cause the spouse to receive the support undue hardship.
 In some cases, a judge can order an ex-spouse to pay enough alimony to alleviate the hardship, regardless of whether the parties agreed to it before the marriage.

 Prenuptial Provision is Invalid